oven-sh/bun/docs/api/utils.md

 `Bun.which(bin: string)`

-Find the path to an executable, similar to typing `which` in your terminal.
+Returns the path to an executable, similar to typing `which` in your terminal.

 ```ts
 const ls = Bun.which("ls");